Sotera/newman/quick_start.md

 Once ingest has completed, goto [http://localhost:8787/](http://localhost:8787/)

 # Ingesting PST File
 First in order for a PST to be available to ingest.
-Create a folder at **pst/** at the root of the vagrant directory on your local machine (this is the directory with the VagrantFile)
+Create a folder at **pst/** at the root of the vagrant directory on your local machine (this is the directory with the VagrantFile) <br />
-This folder will show up inside the VM at **/vagrant/pst/** In a browser goto [http://localhost:8787/ingest.html](http://localhost:8787/ingest.html)
+This folder will show up inside the VM at **/vagrant/pst/** <br />
+In a browser goto [http://localhost:8787/ingest.html](http://localhost:8787/ingest.html)  <br />
-Under the Ingest GMail there is the option to ingest a PST.
+Under the Ingest GMail there is the option to ingest a PST. <br />
-The **pst** files located in the **pst/** folder will be available as options in the dropdown list Select a PST in the dropdown list and enter the email address associated with the PST in the textbox Click the **Extract** button and the pst file will be staged for ingest Once the **Extract** is complete the email address will show up in the Step 2. dropdown available to be ingested.
+The **pst** files located in the **pst/** folder will be available as options in the dropdown list <br />
+Select a PST in the dropdown list and enter the email address associated with the PST in the textbox <br />
+Click the **Extract** button and the pst file will be staged for ingest <br />
+Once the **Extract** is complete the email address will show up in the Step 2. dropdown available to be ingested.<br />

 <img src="../img/pst_ingest_page.png" alt="pst ingest" style="height:300px;">